-You must have written permission from the landowner on the form provided by the NDMNRF to hunt elk on private land, to hunt moose in WMU 65 on private land, and to hunt deer in WMUs 43A, 43B and 44 on private land.
+You must have written permission from the landowner on the form provided by MNRF to hunt elk on private land, to hunt moose in WMU 65 on private land, and to hunt deer in WMUs 43A, 43B and 44 on private land.
+Form is available online though through the Central Forms Repository https://forms.mqcs.qov.on.ca/dataset/fw4511.